Henry Beaufoy Merlin: Theatrical showman

 In May 1853, Henry Murlin took out a licence to establish a Marionette theatre, 'executed with mechanical figures.'
 Merlin opened in the old Olympic Circus building in Castlereagh Street and a month later went on the road with the 'burlesque theatre' holding a number of shows, including a performance of Bombastes Furioso by William Rhodes.

-By 1855 Merlin had set up an amateur theatre in Maitland where he started referring to himself as Henry B. Muriel.
-Around the middle of 1856 Merlin opened a 'beautiful little' theatre in High Street named the 'Queen's Theatre' which accommodated 300 people.
-The Following year, after the Maitland theatre burned to the ground, he moved to Newcastle where he worked as a manager, actor and painter of scenery for 'The Newcastle Theatre.'
+By 1855, Merlin had set up an amateur theatre in Maitland where he started referring to himself as Henry B. Muriel.
+Around the middle of 1856, Merlin opened a 'beautiful little' theatre in High Street named the 'Queen's Theatre' which accommodated 300 people.
+The Following year, after the Maitland theatre burned to the ground, he moved to Newcastle, where he worked as a manager, actor and painter of scenery for 'The Newcastle Theatre.'

 After a few shows, Merlin left Newcastle and, in May 1857, he applied for a license to exhibit panoramas in Sydney.
-A year later he was still in Sydney and in June 1858, he opened a new exhibition at the Lyceum Theatre, Sydney.
+A year later, he was still in Sydney, and in June 1858, he opened a new exhibition at the Lyceum Theatre, Sydney.

 Merlin's Indian panorama, painted by himself and a Mr. Guy, seems to have involved a series of scrolling panoramic scenes and projections over which a narrator would recount tales, offer scientific snippets, sing songs and offer humorous vignettes.
 Within a few weeks of its, opening Merlin added a new scene to the production titled The Storming of Delhi, from the Cashmere [sic.]
 Gate, presumably highlighting events from the Indian rebellion the year before.
 At the end of November 1858 Merlin sold the 'Indian Panorama'.

-While details of Merlin's general movements are sketchy, over the next few years but in 1863 he was back in England.
-In January Henry Beaufoy Merlin married Louisa Eleanor Foster at the church of St Mary in Bow, Middlesex, and it was under this name he and Louisa moved back to Australia.
+While details of Merlin's general movements are sketchy, over the next few years by 1863, he was back in England.
+In January, Henry Beaufoy Merlin married Louisa Eleanor Foster at the church of St Mary in Bow, Middlesex, and it was under this name that he and Louisa moved back to Australia.
 By July Merlin was settled in Melbourne where he embarked on a new theatrical enterprise which projected a spectral illusion onto a stage.